LiberTEM/LiberTEM/docs/source/udf.rst

       merge(dest=result, src=partition_result)

-In reality, the loop over partitions is run in parallel using multiple worker processes, potentially :doc:`on multiple computers <architecture>`.
+In reality, the loop over partitions is run in parallel using multiple worker processes, potentially :ref:`on multiple computers <architecture>`.
 The loop over individual frames is run in the worker processes, and the merge function is run in the main process, accumulating the results, every time the results for a partition are available.